Phone

 Definition and Purpose:

-Refugee status is similar to asylum but differs in that refugees are individuals who are outside their home country and are unable or unwilling to return due to a well-founded fear of persecution.
-Refugees are often selected and resettled through the United Nations High Commissioner for Refugees (UNHCR) or admitted through other refugee admission programs.
+Refugee status is similar to asylum but differs in that those seeking refuge are individuals who are outside their home country.
+These individuals are unable or unwilling to return due to a well-founded fear of persecution.
+Refugees are often selected and resettled through the United Nations High Commissioner for Refugees (UNHCR) or admitted through other admission programs.

 To learn more about the work of international organizations in supporting refugees and asylum seekers, you can visit the official website of the United Nations High Commissioner for Refugees (UNHCR).